 Our paper is motivated by the empirical literature on the role of repo market runs in exacerbating the financial crisis (Copeland et al. [2010, 2014], Gorton et al. [2010], Gorton and Metrick [2010, 2012], Gorton et al. [2020a], Gorton et al. [2020b], and Krishnamurthy et al. [2014]).
-By and large, this literature points out that the over-dependence of systematically important financial institutions on repo financing in the period before 2008 exposed the financial system to systemic risk, which eventually led to an economic contraction.
+By and large, this literature points out that the over-dependence of important financial institutions on repo financing in the period before 2008 exposed the financial system to systemic risk, which eventually led to an economic contraction.
 The institutional arrangements of the repo market model can play a critical role in determining how systemic risk propagates in the economy.
-Our paper addresses a key design feature of repo markets, namely, bankruptcy exemption of repo creditors, in exacerbating crisis-like situations.
-The specific model presented in our paper is closely related to three strands of literature: (i) the role of financial frictions in creating inefficient fire sales, (ii) the welfare implications of leverage-induced fire sales when collateral constraints exist, and (iii) the role of bankruptcy exemptions on systemic risk.
+Our paper addresses a key design feature of repo markets, namely, the bankruptcy exemption of repo creditors, in exacerbating crisis-like situations.
+The specific model presented in our paper is closely related to four strands of literature: (i) the role of financial frictions in creating inefficient fire sales, (ii) the welfare implications of leverage-induced fire sales when collateral constraints exist, (iii) the role of financial frictions in causing distributive and collateral externalities, and (iv) the role of bankruptcy exemptions on systemic risk.

 The first strand deals with the role of financial frictions in exacerbating the impact of macroeconomic shocks.
 These frictions limit the ability of a highly-leveraged intermediary from continuing as a going-concern during an adverse economic shock unless it liquidates some of its assets, potentially at fire-sale prices.
-In addition to the seminal papers referred in the Introduction, this literature is now rather vast.
-Our model is most closely related to the work of Acharya and Viswanathan [2011] and Lorenzoni [2008].
+In addition to the seminal papers referred in the Introduction, our model is most closely related to the work of Acharya and Viswanathan [2011] and Lorenzoni [2008].
 In Lorenzoni [2008], fire sales are generated by financial frictions that arise due to the limitation of agents to commit credibly to future loan repayments.
-In Acharya and Viswanathan [2011], funding liquidity is constrained by financial frictions that arise due to a risk-shifting problem; our model extends their framework and considers the interaction of fire sales generated by rollover risk in the financial sector (as a response to risk-shifting incentives) with a moral hazard problem in the real sector (resulting in lower endogenous asset quality).
+In Acharya and Viswanathan [2011], funding liquidity is constrained by financial frictions that arise due to a risk-shifting problem; our model is agnostic to the type of financial friction and assumes that funding illiquidity limits the pledgeability of financial assets.
+More importantly, our model considers via cross-market arbitraging activity, the equilibrium interaction of fire sales generated by rollover risk in the financial sector (as a response to financial frictions) with a moral hazard problem in the real sector (resulting in lower endogenous asset quality).